mijara/asciify/README.md

 Export images as ASCII art images.

-Edit the name of the images inside the code.
+Edit the name of the image inside the code.